CHRIS POOLE QUICK FACTS

 However, since the beginning of the 2009 season, when Poole began overseeing the scheduling process, the Seminoles have gone head-to-head with 33 non-conference opponents that were ranked in the top 25 of the AVCA polls.
 By facing those upper echelon programs, Poole has established Florida State’s schedule as one of the most difficult in the nation for the last seven years.
 According to richkern.com the Seminoles strength of schedule has ranked seventh, eighth and fourth in succession in each of the last three seasons.

-By the close of the 2015 season Poole further cemented his name among the best coaches in the sport as he led the Seminoles to at least 25 wins for the fifth consecutive campaign.
-Along with surpassing 200 wins in his Florida State career Poole climbed to seventh among active coaches in NCAA history with 761 career wins.
+By the close of the 2016 season Poole further cemented his name among the best coaches in the sport as he led the Seminoles to at least 25 wins for the sixth consecutive campaign.
+Along with surpassing 200 wins in his Florida State career following the 2015 season, Poole climbed to sixth among active Division I coaches in NCAA history with 787 career wins.

 The 2015 season, which culminated in the second round of the NCAA Tournament at in-state rival Florida, was highlighted by the five-member senior class which included Caroline Dadowski, Laura Dadowski, Karlie Hauer, Mercedes Vaughn and Nicole Walch.
 Under the direction of Poole, that quintuplet capped off one of the best four-year runs in program history, brandishing a 109-23 overall record, including a 54-2 mark in Tully Gymnasium, and along the way finished 68-10 in ACC action.